lloydkevin/hugo-wd/content/post/2008-11-12-bit-open-source-baz-background.md

 ### The Open Source Misconception

 One of the problems that people have with Open Source is that they think that it's unsupported.
 People seem to think that open source software is written by a bunch of kids in basements or something.
 This is not the case, by any means.
 For example, a lot of the Linux distributions are totally free and totally supported.
 Wake up people; free doesn't mean unsupported.
-The whole _&#8220;You get what you pay for&#8221;_ isn't always true.<!--more-->
+The whole _"You get what you pay for"_ isn't always true.<!--more-->

 #### Why I Use Open Source Software